 Earlier this year, the North Carolina Court of Appeals published In re A.P., 800 S.E.2d 77 (2017), which held that the county DSS that had an open child protective case did not have standing to file a neglect and dependency petition.
 As a result, the district court did not have subject matter jurisdiction to hear the action, and the adjudication and disposition orders were vacated.
 Since In re A.P. was decided, there are lots of questions about when a county DSS has standing to file an abuse, neglect, or dependency (A/N/D) petition and what happens in conflict of interest cases requiring a case to be transferred to a different county DSS.

 Note that In re A.P., has been appealed to the North Carolina Supreme Court, and a temporary stay was granted on May 9th.
-The supreme court has not yet decided whether it will grant the petition for discretionary review.
+Update from when blog first published: the petition for discretionary review was allowed by the supreme court on September 29th.
 Continue Reading